Isaac Promise: Former Nigeria international dies at age 31 | Goal.com

 Isaac Promise: Former Nigeria international dies at age 31

-Former Genclerbirligi and Trabzonspor striker Isaac Promise has passed away at the age of 31.
+Former Nigeria, Genclerbirligi, and Trabzonspor striker Isaac Promise has died at the age of 31.

-Austin Bold FC chairman, Bobby Epstein announced the passing of the played who passed on Wednesday
+Austin Bold FC chairman, Bobby Epstein announced that the player passed away on Wednesday.

 “The greatest loss a team can suffer is not on the scoreboard, it's the death of a fellow teammate,” wrote Epstein.